SACHIN-BABU/RING-OSCILLATOR/Ring_Oscillator.md

 The design and implementation of the ring oscillator using Cadence EDA tools were successfully completed.
 The simulated results demonstrated a stable oscillation waveform, confirming the proper functionality of the oscillator circuit.
 Key performance metrics, such as oscillation frequency and power consumption, were measured and analyzed, matching theoretical predictions.

 ---

-This guide should assist in designing, simulating, and analyzing a ring oscillator using Cadence EDA tools!
-Let me know if you'd like more details on any specific aspect.